 Openers

 When you step away from the Amberwood Starter Shack you're in for a visual treat.
 To your right is the 1st hole and the green across the water is where you'll be finishing in up in 90 minutes on the 9th.
 The whole course is filled with trees, none better looking than your opening shot.
-Best to be accurate or the borders of green will gobble you up.

 It feels like real golf when you get your driver out on the first drive of the day.
 That's why Gray Fox 1 is a perfect opening shot - plus look at it!
 It's a simply stunning backdrop.
 You've got to carry or be right of that trap or your start will be looking bleak.

 Your opening shot on Loblolly 1 is unusual.
 Many 1st holes seem like an add on - just a way to get you to the real start of the course.
-But the Loblolly course starts perfect with a challenging uphill shot to an elevated green with great views to each side.
-It's a great way to start your game!
+But the Loblolly course starts with a challenging uphill shot to an elevated green with great views to each side.
+It's a true way to start your game!

 Mira Mesa 1 may not look overly exceptional.
 But there's just something about it that makes me happy.
 Maybe it's because I'm a lover of history and this course is steeped in it.
 And the new palms behind the trap and the wider nicer green just makes it even better!

-Tarpon Boil1's got all the ingredients for a cheeseburger in paradise!
+Tarpon Boil 1's got all the ingredients for a cheeseburger in paradise!
 Rolling green, grasses off the drive, sand to be missed and water in back - that's nearly as good as Jimmy's lyrics:

 I like mine with lettuce and tomatoHeinz 57 and french fried potatoesBig kosher pickle and a cold draft beer